Hackerspace

 A hackerspace (also referred to as a hacklab, hackspace, or makerspace) is a community-operated, often "not for profit" (501(c)(3) in the United States), workspace where people with common interests, such as computers, machining, technology, science, digital art, or electronic art, can meet, socialize, and collaborate.
 Hackerspaces are comparable to other community-operated spaces with similar aims and mechanisms such as Fab Lab, men's sheds, and commercial "for-profit" companies.
+In the United States, VentureWell supports student innovators and university innovation-and-entrepreneurship programs through grants, training, and network-building.

 History

-Hackerspaces with open membership became common throughout Germany in the 1990s in the orbit of the German Chaos Computer Club (CCC), with the c-base being probably an example.
-The concept, however, was limited to less than a dozen spaces within Germany, and did not spread beyond borders at first.
-Most likely this was because initial founding costs were prohibitive for small groups without the support of a large organization like the CCC.
-From 1997, Chicago's Autonomous Zone Infoshop hosted "Unscrew U", an early hacking and repair program that met weekly.